Jeremy Sivi

-Jeremy Sivi (born 18 July 2002) is an English professional footballer who plays as a winger for League of Ireland Premier Division club Galway United.
+Jeremy Sivi (born 18 July 2002) is an English professional footballer who plays as a winger for National League South club Salisbury.

 Club career

 Having played youth football for Leyton Orient, Sivi joined Harlow Town on loan in December 2019, where he scored once in 11 league appearances, but was released by Orient at the end of the season.
 He returned to Harlow Town in October 2020, and made 4 league appearances during this spell at the club.

 Middlesbrough

 After playing with Onside Football Academy, he signed a professional contract with EFL Championship club Middlesbrough on 25 May 2021.
 He made his debut for the club on 10 August 2021 as a substitute in a 3–0 EFL Cup defeat to Blackpool.

 In May 2023, Sivi signed a new contract with Middlesbrough, valid until summer 2025.
 On 1 September 2023, Sivi signed for Harrogate Town on loan until January 2024.

 Following the conclusion of the 2023–24 season, Sivi was confirmed to be departing Middlesbrough.